2 escaped Tennessee prison inmates found in Florida

 Law enforcement officers arrested Robert Brown and Christopher Osteen in Pompano Beach, Florida, more than two days after they escaped from Northwest Correctional Complex in Lake County, Tennessee, the Tennessee Department of Correction said in a news release.

-Details of the arrests, including where they were arrested in Florida, were not immediately released Sunday evening.
+Further details about the arrests were not immediately released Sunday evening.

 Authorities announced Brown’s arrest about an hour before they said Osteen was found.
 Both men had been placed on the Tennessee Bureau of Investigation’s most wanted list.